Andrew Haldane: World War II

 Haldane graduated from the Reserve Officers’ Training School in Quantico and was commissioned as a second lieutenant in the Marine Corps on January 31, 1942.
 He served with the 1st Marine Division on Guadalcanal, and was commanding officer of Company K at Cape Gloucester, where he received the Silver Star for leading hand-to-hand combat in a fight on Walt's Ridge.

 Haldane led Company K through most of the fight for Peleliu.
 He was killed by a sniper of the Imperial Japanese Army on October 12, 1944, while assessing the area of Hill 140 during the Battle of Peleliu in the Palau Islands, three days before the Marines came off the lines.

 Legacy

 In May 1948, a Sea Scouts unit ("ship") sponsored by Bowdoin College was named in Haldane's honor.
 He is honored annually by presentation of the Haldane Cup to the graduating senior at Bowdoin College who has displayed outstanding qualities of leadership and character.
+The Haldane Cup was established through a 1945 donation of $275 sent to the college from Marine colleagues of Haldane who had also attended Bowdoin.